george-hawkins/arf-drone/transmitter-flight-modes.md

 Adding sounds
 -------------

 As noted before the standard SD card contents do not include sounds for the ArduCopter flight modes that we will be setting up later.
 This is simple to fix.
-I've put together the zip file [`arducopter-flight-modes-sounds.zip`](arducopter-flight-modes-sounds.zip) which contains the necessary sounds.
+I've put together the zip file [`opentx-extra-tracks.zip`](opentx-extra-tracks.zip) which contains the necessary sounds.
 The following table shows the flight mode names and the corresponding sound files (for some modes there wasn't a suitable file in the sound pack from which I took these files).

 | Flight mode | Sound file |
 |-------------|------------|